 Syringes and hypodermic needles are used to inject drugs into the bloodstream.
 Syringes are most commonly used for heroin, cocaine, morphine, meth, and amphetamine.
 It is not uncommon to also see cotton balls, cigarette filters, spoons and lighters next to syringes.

 A roach clip is a small clip used to hold the butt of a marijuana cigarette.
 They are often made out of metal, sometimes glass, and have semi-sharp teeth.

 Snort tubes are small plastic tubes used to quickly snort powdered drugs such as meth and cocaine.
 Snort tubes can be made out of cut-up drinking straws or hollow pen tubes.

 Penalties for possession of drug paraphernalia, like the ones mentioned above, in North Dakota can vary widely depending upon the intended use for the paraphernalia at issue or the prior convictions of the person charged may act as an enhancement.
 Items of marijuana paraphernalia are classified as Class B Misdemeanor offenses, punishable by a maximum of 30 days in jail and/or a $1500 fine.
 While other items such as those used to process or prepare methamphetamines or other drugs would be classified as a Class C Felony and have a maximum of 5 years’ incarceration with a maximum fee of $10,000.

 Drug and paraphernalia charges can include harsh fines and jail time.
-If you have been arrested for illegal possession of drugs or paraphernalia, do not hesitate to call 701-235-8000 or 877-235-8002 to contact attorney Tatum O’Brien at O’Keeffe O’Brien Lyson Foss today.
+If you have been arrested for illegal possession of drugs or paraphernalia, do not hesitate to call 701-235-8000 or 877-235-8002 to contact attorney Tatum O’Brien at O’Keeffe O’Brien Lyson Attorneys today.